Y-Yes/GlowingJumper/README.md

 3. Run the game using $ ./glowingjumper

 # Running on Windows
-Download and run the latest .exe release.
+Download and run the latest non existant .exe release.